lindsay-stevens/gh_pages_pelican/content/pages/work_history.md

 **Responsibilities**

-- System support for VHCRP data systems, including OpenClinica and mobile data collection
-- Implement data collection and validation systems for projects from the VHCRP
+- Implement and support data collection and validation systems for clinical research projects at the VHCRP
-- Implement tools and processes for reporting, mobile device preparation and management
+- Implement and support tools and processes for reporting, mobile device preparation and management

 **Achievements**